 - Atalya (Not Kosher)

 If you are looking for a unique culinary experience, Friday brunch at Atalya in Ein Kerem takes things to a whole new level.
-Atalya Ein Mor hosts brunch from her family home with breath-taking views.
-The buffet changes each week but normally includes fresh breads, shakshuka, quiche, cheeses, dips and salads, as well as a wonderful selection of her famous cakes.
+Atalya Ein Mor hosts brunch from her family home with breathtaking views.
+The buffet changes each week but normally includes fresh bread, shakshuka, quiche, cheeses, dips, and salads, as well as a wonderful selection of her famous cakes.
 The brunch is limited to 20 people each week and requires booking several weeks in advance.
 Atalya’s home is not kosher but the brunch is entirely dairy, click here for a full review.

 - Villa Brown (Tzohar)

 Part of the charm of sitting in the beautiful courtyard at Villa Brown is how quiet it is so close to the city center.
-The brunch menu was created by Chef Meir Adoni and includes a choice of one main dish (omelette, burekas, green shakshuka) and unlimited refills on the delicious dips, unique salads, fresh pastries and drinks.
+Chef Meir Adoni created the brunch menu which includes a choice of one main dish (omelet, burekas, green shakshuka) and unlimited refills on the delicious dips, unique salads, fresh pastries, and drinks.

 Hidden inside scenic Moshav Beit Zeit, 20 minutes outside of Jerusalem, Derech Hagefen is set in a picturesque garden center surrounded by tranquil fish ponds and beautiful foliage.
-The breakfast menu includes a variety of dishes, including shakshuka, French toast, Eggs Benedict, vegan breakfast and more.
-Breakfast is only served until 12 noon (even on Friday) and on Fridays they only allow advance booking for groups of four and over.
-Derech Hagefen is also a wonderful place for lunch and dinners, with a varied dairy menu.
+The breakfast menu includes a variety of dishes, including shakshuka, French toast, Eggs Benedict, vegan breakfast, and more.
+Breakfast is only served until 12 noon (even on Friday) and on Fridays, they only allow advance booking for groups of four and over.
+Derech Hagefen is also an excellent place for lunch and dinners, with a varied dairy menu.